b10m/p5-WWW-Sixpack/README.md

     An optional hashref with the following options:

-    - `force`

-        Force a specific alternative to be returned

     - `user_agent`

         User agent of the user making a request.
 Used for bot detection.